s-hamann/ansible-nginx/README.md

         If not set, the vhost's access log file is used.
       * `extra_options`
         A list of additional configuration options for this location.
+      * `gunicorn_server`
+        When set, all requests to this location are passed to the given Gunicorn server instance.
+        The value must be the name of a Gunicorn server instance defined in `nginx_gunicorn_servers`.

 The following options are specific to PHP and are only used if at least one vhost has `use_php` set.
 * `nginx_php_process_manager`